Sanchit0307/Sanchit0307-projects-by-using-html-css-javascript/README.md

 This is my **learning-in-public** repo.
 Every time I learn a new concept in HTML, CSS, or JavaScript, I build a small project to solidify it.
 Think of it as my coding journal — raw, real, and growing.

-> Inspired by the *"build to learn"* philosophy — the best way to understand something is to make something with it.

 ---